On April 1, California Healthcare Employers With No Workplace Violence Prevention Plan Will Be Breaking the Law

 Long before I was the Executive Director of the largest registered nurses’ union in America, I was an ICU nurse, shielding myself from a confused patient swinging an IV pole around his head with deadly force.

 The experience was terrifying — but not uncommon, given that healthcare workers face outrageously high rates of workplace violence.
 In fact, 58 hospital workers died as a result of violence in their workplace between 2011 and 2016, according to the Bureau of Labor Statistics.
-The BLS also found that RNs in the private sector experienced violence-related injuries at rates three times higher than any other industry in 2016.
+The BLS also found that RNs in the private sector experienced nonfatal violence-related injuries at rates three times higher than the average for workers overall in 2016

 Violence in hospitals runs the gamut from being verbally threatened by a patient, family member or visitor — to being seriously wounded or even killed on the job.
 In the past year alone, a disgruntled employee shot and killed a nurse supervisor and injured another worker at an Alabama hospital, an individual killed a doctor on the way to his car in the parking lot of Ohio’s Affinity Hospital, and a gunman at Bronx Lebanon Hospital shot six staff members and one patient, killing a doctor.